ClavelLab/maldipickr/cran-comments.md

 This is a resubmission.
 In this version I have:

+* fixed an issue regarding the clusters composition that needed an urgent patch (Thanks for your understanding).
 * fixed the invalid file URIs in NEWS.md and README.md

 ## R CMD check results